Fall, Spring, Academic Year, Calendar Year

 Click the Application tab

 The Iowa Regents Semester in Australia program in Tasmania offers undergraduate students an opportunity to study for a semester at the University of Tasmania.
 Participants are fully integrated academically and socially with their Australian peers.

 The program at Tasmania begins with a week-long orientation program that prepares students for the academic and cultural experience ahead.
 Students then enroll in regular courses offered by the university.
 Most courses in UTas' course catalog are available to visiting students, as long as the necessary prerequisites are fulfilled.
 This means students from the U of I can sit in class with locals, enabling a type of immersion found in few location.

 Academic credit earned at the University of Tasmania transfers to the University of Iowa.
 Study abroad students must enroll for a full-time load of courses while studying at Tasmania.
 A full-time load is typically 3 or 4 courses and is generally equivalent to 12 or 16 s.h. of credit at Iowa.

 While planning to study abroad, students should browse through UTAS's course listings to see which classes are likely to be available during their term in Australia.
-Some courses may have pre-requisites, please discuss this with your study abroad advisor if you have questions.
+Some courses may have prerequisites—please discuss this with your study abroad advisor if you have questions.

 • UTAS Courses and Units: http://courses.utas.edu.au/